FedericoPonzi/genereto/README.md

 # Genereto
-A simple static site generator to handle a blog.
+A simple static site generator to handle a blog website.

+With Genereto, you can:
+* write the template for your blog and index page.
+* Write your articles in markdown.
+* Generate your blog site by generating the html out of your markdown and applying the template.

+Each article is divided in metadata (written in yaml) and the article section.
+The metdata will be available in the template in the form of variables like $GENERETO['title'].

+## Getting started

-Create a project folder "genereto-project" (can be called in any way) with a "content" and "templates" folders.
+First you need to create a project folder "genereto-project" (can be called in any way) with a "content" and "templates" folders.
 ```
 genereto-project/
     content/